Asynchronous One-Level and Two-Level Domain Decomposition Solvers: Domain decomposition methods

 is equivalent because \(\mat{D}_{p}\vec{u}_{p}^{n}=\mat{D}_{p}\vec{w}_{p}^{n}\) for all \(n\).
 The solution \(\vec{u}_{p}^{n}\) can be recovered from \(\vec{w}_{p}^{n}\) in the post-processing step

 Finally, we use the norm of the residual in the stopping criterion.
 The norm can be computed from local quantities as

-In conclusion, we can give the local form of RAS as in Figure~\ref{alg:RAS}, where we have dropped the superscript \(n\) for the iteration number.
-In fact, Figure~\ref{alg:RAS} describes both the synchronous \emph{and} the asynchronous version of RAS.
-In the synchronous version Line 4 is executed in lock step by all subdomains using non-blocking two-sided communication primitives.
+In conclusion, we can give the local form of RAS as in \Cref{alg:RAS}, where we have dropped the superscript \(n\) for the iteration number.
+In fact, \Cref{alg:RAS} describes both the synchronous \emph{and} the asynchronous version of RAS.
+In the synchronous version, line 4 is executed in lock step fashion by all subdomains using non-blocking two-sided communication primitives.
 This communication step could be overlapped by computation.
-However, in established frameworks such as Trilinos, such overlapping requires major changes to the framework \footnote{https://github.com/trilinos/Trilinos/issues/767}.
-PetSc allows some overlap of computation and communication with two phase assembly~\cite{petsc-user-ref}.
-It is possible to modify such established libraries for the asynchronous iterations that are focus of this paper.
-However, in order to keep the focus on algorithmic development, we developed a library that supports the one-sided communication primitives, simple mesh generation and discretization options and build the new solvers using the communication primitives.
-In the asynchronous variant, each subdomain exposes a memory region to remote access.
-On execution of Line 4, the relevant components of current local residual vector \(\vec{t}_{p}=\mat{D}_{p}\mat{R}_{p}\vec{f}-\mat{A}_{p}\mat{D}_{p}\vec{w}_{p}\) are written to the neighboring subdomains, and the latest locally available data \(\vec{t}_{q}\) from every neighbor \(q\) is used.
+However, in established frameworks such as Trilinos, such overlapping requires major changes to the framework\footnote{https://github.com/trilinos/Trilinos/issues/767}.
+PETSc allows some overlap of computation and communication with two-phase assembly~\cite{petsc-user-ref}.
+It is possible to modify such established libraries for the asynchronous iterations of this paper.
+However, in order to keep the focus on algorithmic development, we developed a library that supports the one-sided communication primitives, and build the new solvers using the communication primitives.